 Written by: Cheryl Salazar, The Partner Marketing Group

-The blogging stats are simply astounding!
+Are you looking for blogging tips?
+Look no further – the blogging stats are simply astounding!
 With a new blog being posted every 30 seconds, it’s enough to make any marketer anxious.
 How do you make sure your blog content is found, read and remembered?
 Here are some of our best blogging tips and must-haves.

 1. Answer Questions